 It feels good to be able to tell God on the day of judgment that I only believed what the Church that He started taught and nothing else.
 That is to say, that if I was wrong about anything it was His fault – not mine!
 I don’t know what is going to happen to those people who meet God and tell Him that they believed what they wanted to believe or what Martin Luther or John Calvin (not Apostles) taught.

 Ultimately, I found myself in a position that I couldn’t find a way out of.
 I had found what I went looking for.
 It is true – the Catholic Church was not what I expect to find when I began my journey, but it turned out to be everything that I always wanted.
 The Church of the Apostles is still with us.
 The Catholic Church is the Church that Jesus started through His Apostles.
 Still feeling a bit reluctant, the next question I asked myself was the question that concluded my research: -Why would I belong to any other Church, but the Church that was started by the God who saved my life?

 On August 8th, 2006 I was Confirmed and received into the Catholic Church, taking Saint Joseph as my confirmation name.
 It was funny; St. Joseph was there as a kid, as I use to ride my bike past St. Joseph Hospital in Warren, Ohio, and there he was again at my hour of conversion in St. Joseph Parish.
 I suppose he has always been there watching me move along.

-God has been so merciful and gracious with me and has never led me wrong.
-I am so happy that He brought me to His Church kicking and screaming all along the way, because I appreciate the struggle and the journey.
+God has been so merciful and gracious to me and has never led me wrong.
+I am so happy that He brought me to His Church kicking and screaming all along the way because I appreciate the struggle and the journey.
 Even today, as I knell down at Mass, I have to shake my head with a grin that I am actually a Roman Catholic and the happiest I have ever been in my life.